-Thad Pryor and his colleagues at Children of America believe that education isn’t something that begins on the first day of school; it’s something that begins shortly after birth, as soon as a child begins to develop and grow.
-That’s why Thad Pryor and his curriculum developer, leading childcare expert Vicki Folds, created an expansive programming plan for Children of America, one that offer services to kids as little as six weeks old!
-Thad Pryor is adamant about prioritizing education for infants and toddlers—something these programs make fairly clear:
+Thad Pryor believe that education isn’t something that begins on the first day of school; it’s something that begins shortly after birth, as soon as a child begins to develop and grow.
+Mr. Pryor is adamant about prioritizing education for infants and toddlers—something he outlines in some of his programming ideas:

 - Infant A (6 weeks through 9 months).
 Here, young children are kept in a safe and secure environment where they can experience some basic activities, all meant to develop their motor skills, their sensory capacities, and even their language recognition abilities!